Summer is here and there’s no better time to get grilling on the BBQ. These vegan meat hot dogs and franks make for the best summer cook-out ever.

 1. Tofurky’s Jumbo Hot Dog

 Known for its iconic holiday roast, Tofurky is now a leader in the plant-based meat market with slices, sausages, tempeh, and even vegan ham.
 But you can also get your summer sizzling with Tofurky’s Jumbo Hot Dogs.
-They’re made with pea protein and organic tofu and pack 17 grams of protein per serving (pork hot dogs contain 10 grams per serving).
+The ingredients include pea protein and organic tofu and they pack 17 grams of protein per serving (pork hot dogs contain 10 grams per serving).

 2. Field Roast’s Frankfurter

-Field Roast has a lot of plant-powered sausages under its name.
-Bratwurst, smoked apple sausage, Italian, and Mexican chipotle are some of its offerings, but it’s possible that the best link to have on your grill this summer is its vegan frankfurter.
+Bratwurst, smoked apple sausage, Italian, and Mexican chipotle are some of Field Roast’s offerings, but it’s possible that the best link to have on your grill this summer is its vegan frankfurter.

-The vegan frank is made with fresh garlic, fresh onion, and Field Roast’s traditional blend of spices.
-You can grill, sauté, steam, or microwave the plant-based frankfurter, which carries 21 grams of protein per link, versus the animal-based counterpart’s 10 grams.
+The ingredients include fresh garlic, fresh onion, and Field Roast’s traditional blend of spices.
+You can grill, sauté, steam, or microwave the plant-based frankfurter, which carries 21 grams of protein per link.

 Load it with fermented cabbage and cashew cheese, or any toppings your heart desires, and chow down.